-Jenna is a Registered Massage Therapist with InMotion Health Centre since 2010, she was a competitive synchronized swimmer for 8 years with the CBS Silhouettes Synchronized swimming team.
+Jenna has been a Registered Massage Therapist with InMotion Health Centre since 2010 and she was a competitive synchronized swimmer for 8 years with the CBS Silhouettes synchronized swimming team.
 We asked Jenna about her involvement with swimming and the added health benefits of swimming, and here’s what she had to say.

 Briefly, explain your swimming history and your past involvement.

-I was a competitive synchronized swimmer for 8 years with the CBS Silhouettes Synchronized Swimming team, I joined the CBS team when I was eight years old in 1996.
+I was a competitive synchronized swimmer for 8 years with the CBS Silhouettes synchronized swimming team, I joined the team when I was eight years old in 1996.

 For those of you that are not familiar with the sport, synchronized swimming has elements of ice skating, gymnastics, and ballet.
-The routine takes place in the pool with much of it being performed under water.
-Synchronized swimming is challenging as it requires endurance, flexibility, strength and the ability to hold your breath for long periods of time.
+The routines take place in the pool with much of it being performed under water.
+Synchronized swimming is challenging as it requires endurance, flexibility, strength, and the ability to hold your breath for long periods of time.